ijnek/naosoccer_sim-docs/running-the-robot.rst

 That's it!
 You should by now know how to

 * start up a simulated robot
-* access sensory data
+* access sensor information
-* and send joint position commands
+* send joint position commands

 .. _SimSpark's Gitlab: https://gitlab.com/robocup-sim/SimSpark/-/wikis/home